-Encumbering positions with multiple captains in SELRES status is only done in extraordinary circumstances.
-We understand that Reserve captains have a primary civilian occupation and family situations leading to special considerations unique to the Reserve program.
+Encumbering positions with multiple commanders in SELRES status is only done in extraordinary circumstances.
+We understand that Reserve commanders have a primary civilian occupation and family situations leading to special considerations unique to the Reserve program.
 Ensuring that these factors are included in your e-resume allows PSC-RPM to make every effort to account for these factors.
-Your best course of action is to be up-front with your AO.
-This allows your AO to best represent your situation to the Reserve O-6 Assignment Panel.
+Your best course of action is to be upfront with your AO.
+This allows your AO to best represent your situation to the Reserve O-5 Assignment Panel.